There are over 600 million blogs on the web. And more than six million blog posts are published daily.

 Now, you might be wondering, why then did I walk you through the steps of buying a domain name first from one place, and then buying hosting from another.

 The process of switching to another host gets harder when your previous host has control over your domain name.
-So I strongly recommend that you keep your domain registrar and web host separate.
+So we strongly recommend that you keep your domain registrar and web host separate when starting a blog.

 Actually, it’s not much of a hassle.
 It only takes about 10 seconds to do the step that I am about to show you.
 And then you’re all set.